 Some of the key factors that can increase your risk of stroke include: smoking, being overweight, eating a poor diet – especially one high in salt – and drinking excessive amounts of alcohol.
 Luckily these are manageable changes and there are healthcare services you can access to get help with these changes.
 Speak to your doctor if you’re interested in living a healthier life and reducing your risk of stroke – or let your patients know these services are free and available to them.

 Many people are familiar with the FAST Campaign for stroke awareness (Face, Arms, Speech, Time as the critical factors for recognising a stroke).
 Why not run a series of workshops for your local after school club to teach children how to be FAST Heroes and learn some basic first aid?
-There are plenty of ways you can get involved to help raise awareness this World Stroke Day – check out the resources pack.
+There are plenty of ways you can get involved to help raise awareness this World Stroke Day.

 Get involved on the 29th October by showing people how easy it is to live a healthier life with a reduced risk of stroke.
 Encourage them to download the Stroke Riskometer and start taking steps to make sure they #DontBeTheOne.